How is coaching different than therapy?

 Unfortunately, way too many therapists simply don’t have adequate training in how to handle complex trauma situations.
 Nor do they have sufficient experience in working with such cases to fully understand the realities of parenting children with intense emotional and behavior challenges.
 They likewise don’t realize the incredible toll these issues take on the entire family (especially the mom) or the true safety risks they can present for all family members.
 That doesn’t mean therapists aren’t doing their job.
 It means this stuff isn’t being taught in colleges as part of the foundation curriculum.

 Most coaches are not licensed mental health providers.
 Nor is it necessary for them to be as diagnostics and treatment of disorders are not part of coaching.
 That doesn’t mean coaches don’t have education and training, though.
 In fact, the opposite is quite true!
-A good coach will be well educated, especially in their areas of expertise, and will also have professional training specific to coaching and the coaching process.
+A good coach will be well educated, especially in their areas of expertise, and will also have professional training and certification specific to the coaching process and their specific area of expertise.

-Here’s a little word of caution for you, though.
-There are no licensing or certification requirements for coaching.
-Pretty much anyone can hang a sign on their door and call themselves a coach.
+Please note, however, here are no licensing or certification requirements for coaching.
+Pretty much anyone can hang a sign on their door and call themselves a coach…and a lot of people do.
 As with anything else, if you’re considering working with someone, ask a lot of questions.
 Find out what their training is, what their experience is, what their approach is, and what their specialty is.
-What I know from experience is that those coaches who lack coach specific training and certification will likely also lack the skills needed to help you move from where you are to where you want to be.
+Unfortunately, I know from experience is that those call themselves coaches, but lack coach specific training and certification will likely also lack the skills needed to help you change your situation for good.

 What does working with me look like?

 I’m not a licensed mental health provider, but I am a professionally trained and certified life, parent, and family coach.
 I specialize in working with mothers of children who struggle with intense emotional and behavior challenges associated with early childhood trauma, complex PTSD, FAS, attachment disorder, and other forms of mental illness.
 I believe mothers are the most important change-agents for their kids.
-Therapy and other treatments can help (and are often necessary), but the deepest and most important healing for everyone happens at home…and it happens through relationships.
+Therapy and other treatments can help (and are often necessary at some point), but the deepest and most important healing for everyone happens at home…and it happens through connection and relationships.
 It’s pretty tough to make that happen if mom is a burned out, stressed out, empty shell of herself.

 We don’t just wander through the weeds in a willy-nilly way, though.
-We work within a structured system I have developed based on research and also what I know from my own personal experience about what it takes for children, parents, and families in situations like ours to heal.
+We work within a structured, step-by-step system I have developed based on research and also what I know from my own personal experience about what it takes for children, parents, and families in situations like ours to heal.
 As a parent of severely traumatized children myself, I’ve been in some very dark, scary, and mega-stressful places in life.
-The steps in my system are the exact steps I used to climb out of my own dark abyss.
+The steps I guide you through are the exact steps I used to climb out of my own dark abyss.
 They are also the same steps I’ve used for more than a decade to help other parents find their way out and restore peace and light in their lives.
+Check it out!

-If so, schedule a complimentary Courageous Parent Session with me!
-We’ll take a look at your current situation, where you want to be, and how I might be able to support you in getting there.
+If so, hop on over and apply for a complimentary Parent Empowerment Session with me!
+It’s a FREE, no obligation session.
+We’ll meet via video conference for about an hour, get to know each other a bit, and take a deep-dive look at your current situation.
+We’ll also look at where you want to be and how (or if) I might be able to support you in getting there.